emb-riscv/specs-markdown/interrupt-controller.md

 write-1-to-clear policy.
 Writing 1 to a bit in the `clear.pending` bit field has no effect on the execution status of an active interrupt.

   It is implementation specific for each interrupt line supported, whether an interrupt supports either or both setting and clearing of the associated pending state under software control.

 - status bits are provided to allow software to determine whether an interrupt is active, pending, or enabled.
 - HIC interrupts are prioritized by updating an 8-bit field.
 Priorities are maintained according to the RISC-V prioritization scheme

+## Memory map

 | Name | Offset | Width | Type | Description |
 |:-----|:-------|:------|:-----|-------------|